 The works in Always There And Not use their original form of documentation (Instagram) as integral part of process and product.
 Originally created as Insta video uploads, their endless looping leads to unexpected choreographies built from repeated pedestrian movement.
 These are instances that might otherwise be overlooked, being accidental/incidental to a main event.
-Fascination with new meanings created from the repetition of minor events led to an exploraion of deliberately odd or surprising events to bring an element of surprise and humour to mundane environments.
+Fascination with new meanings created from the repetition of minor events led to an exploraion of deliberately odd or unexpected actions to bring an element of surprise and humour to mundane environments.

 I have reframed some of these events by looping the original clips as movie files, to liberate them from their original environment and give them agency.

 With a nod to horror, comedy and the surreal, these works hurl the mundane into an impossible eternity.

 The clips from London buses reference slow travel, a love of the quotidien and 'coming out' as someone who takes the bus a lot.